 Using Styles In Libre Office

 Styles are great if you’re just creating a simple text document.
-You’ve got some heading styles, a normal body text, and some list styles.
+You’ve got some heading styles, normal body text, and some list styles.
 Maybe a couple of additional styles you can define for specific uses.